 However, with agriculture, manufacturing, and rock quarrying – historically Vermont’s main economic movers – on the decline, Vermont has been increasingly reliant on tourism and service for their income.
 This has led to a stagnant economy, and as one of the nation’s smallest populations, Vermont has seen the need to invest in education, re-education, and career training.
 Already one of the US’s best-educated states, the 21st century has seen an increase in online education opportunities to help Vermont’s working professionals and other non-traditional students earn degrees, improve their credentials, and change careers in a flexible, affordable format.

-Rural students can also benefit from online colleges in Vermont because Vermont online colleges being school to the student.
+Rural students can also benefit from online colleges in Vermont because Vermont online colleges are available at any time to the student.
 There’s no lengthy travel, nor does a student have to sit in traffic and contend with going out on bad rooms.

 What Kinds of Degrees Can I Earn Online in Vermont?